OPS-E2E-PPE/VBA-Docs/api/Visio.UIObject.AccelTables.md

 ## Remarks

+> [!NOTE]
- **Note**  Starting with Visio, the Microsoft Office Fluent user interface (UI) replaces the previous system of layered menus, toolbars, and task panes.
+> Starting with Visio 2010, the Microsoft Office Fluent user interface (UI) replaced the previous system of layered menus, toolbars, and task panes.
 VBA objects and members that you used to customize the user interface in previous versions of Visio are still available in Visio, but they function differently.

 If a **UIObject** object represents menu items and accelerators (for example, if you used the **BuiltInMenus** property of an **Application** object to retrieve the **UIObject** object), its **AccelTables** collection represents tables of accelerator keys for that **UIObject** object.

 To retrieve accelerators for a particular window context, for example, the drawing window, use the **ItemAtID** property of an **AccelTables** collection.
 If a window context does not include accelerators, it has no **AccelTables** collection.
 Valid window context IDs are declared in **[VisUIObjSets](Visio.visuiobjsets.md)** in the Visio type library.

 ## Example

 The following Microsoft Visual Basic for Applications (VBA) macro shows how to use the **AccelTables** property to delete an accelerator key from a built-in menu.

 To restore the built-in menus in Microsoft Visio after you run this macro, call the **ThisDocument.ClearCustomMenus** method.